For many families, breaking tradition during the holiday season is inevitable – and a matter of necessity over time.

 “I just got tired of being hectic on the ‘day’ like every other day,” she says.

-Carleton Kendrick, Ed.M., a licensed psychotherapist who has counseled families for 37 years, notes that disrupting family traditions can be much a bigger deal than people think it is or will be.
+Carleton Kendrick, Ed.M., a Boston-area licensed psychotherapist who has counseled families for more than 40 years, notes that disrupting family traditions can be a much bigger deal than people think it is or will be.

 “When you start to tinker with long-standing evergreen rituals and traditions, you’re in sacred territory,” notes Kendrick, the author of Take Out Your Nose Ring, Honey, We’re Going to Grandma’s.
 “As such, the chance of offending is greater and potentially more offensive, troublesome and hard to negotiate.”